denschu/home.pi/README.md

+#TODOs

+* Support different control types in the gui: number, dimmer, switch, colour

 # Home.Pi

-*Home Automation with node.js, AngularJS and MQTT*
+*Simple Home Automation Solution with MQTT*

 ## Features

-* Home Automation Bus based on MQTT
+* Home Automation based on MQTT
 * Customizable
 * Completely independent from the used technology (most bindings are written in node.js)
-* Home.Pi is just a set of MQTT Topic Conventions
+* Cloud-based architecture (only the bindings are running locally)

 ## Setup